 The best way to sign up is to ask your high school math teacher.
 If your high school doesn't do this competition, you should either aggressively petition them to do it or search for a neighboring high school that will accept you as a guest.

-This spike will be good for you if your SAT Math score is 760 or above (or your ACT Math score is 35 or above) and your Math Level 2 SAT Subject Score is 720 or above.
+This spike will be good for you if your SAT Math score is 760 or above (or your ACT Math score is 35 or above).
 If you don't meet these basic thresholds, I would think very hard before making the USAMO series your spike—the series is, after all, just a much harder version of these standardized tests in nearly the exact same format.

 Furthermore, a college applicant who has competitive USAMO series scores but questionable SAT or ACT Math scores will send mixed signals that'll diminish their USAMO series accomplishments.